-- During Q4 2020 the contract for the Kliyul and Redton properties was executed, and the exploration expenses of this quarter relate mostly to these properties. - During Q4 2019, the Company was able to reverse a provision for a contingent liability, originally set up in Q4 2018, after a successful outcome with the Canada Revenue Agency, resulting in net income for this quarter.
+- During Q2 2020 exploration activities were initiated in the Kliyul and Redton properties.
+Also, in addition to the \$75,000 received every six months from BMC for the Fyre Lake property, the Company received \$250,000 as part of the renegotiation of the agreement with BMC. - During Q1 2020 the contract for the Kliyul and Redton properties was executed, and the exploration expenses of this quarter relate mostly to these properties.
+Also during Q1 2020, stock options were granted resulting in the related share-based payment amount. - During Q4 2019, the Company was able to reverse a provision for a contingent liability, originally set up in Q4 2018, after a successful outcome with the Canada Revenue Agency, resulting in net income for this quarter.
 In addition, it was during Q4 2019 that the Company received the government grants, the tax credits and a significant property option payment, also contributing to the net income for the quarter.
 Exploration expenses during this quarter relate to the Spius and Mariposa projects. - The most prominent figure for Q2 and Q3 2019 relates, as explained above, to the exploration, preparation and drilling activities at the Spius property.
 General exploration expenditures can vary from quarter to quarter depending on the stages and priorities of the exploration program and the availability of funds. - Lease amortization and interest were introduced on January 1, 2019, with the adoption of IFRS 16, and plant and equipment was purchased during Q3 2019 and Q1 2020, with depreciation during the ensuing quarters. - Share-based payments are the results of fully vested stock options granted during Q1 2020, Q1 2019 and Q4 2018.
 Share-based payments can vary widely from quarter to quarter based on the timing, amount and tenure of stock option awards. - During Q4 2019 the Company impaired the \$71,000 carrying value of its Spius property (Q4 2018: \$78,000 impairment of the TL Zinc and RC Gold properties). - Property option payments from BMC took place during Q4 2019, Q2 2019 and Q4 2018, and from Trifecta in Q1 2019 and Q2 2018 (this one applied against carrying value of the Eureka Dome property and thus not affecting the statement of loss).